 – Try to spot weaknesses in your opponent’s technique (which you should exploit during the match).

 – If you have any “special shots” that you are very confident with, do not show them in the warm-up.

 – Do not let any emotions come out in the warm-up – remember, this is not the actual match.

 – Avoid conversations with opponents during warm-up – they can make remarks to distract you from the match ahead.

-I learned my lesson a long time ago when right after the warm-up, my opponent began complementing my forehand groundstroke.
+I learned my lesson long ago when my opponent began complimenting my forehand groundstroke right after the warm-up.

 Guess what?
 As much as I enjoyed the compliment, I could not stop thinking about it.